vdelachaux/4DPop/README.md

 > ⑥ If more than one tool is defined and the `default` attribute is set, a single click launches the `default` method and a long click or click on the arrow displays the tool menu.
 If there is no `default` attribute, the menu is always displayed.

-> ⑦  You must provide an image of 512x512 pixels, 4DPop builds the various icons needed to display in the strip, the settings or the About dialog.
+> ⑦  The SVG format is recommended.
+You must provide an image of 512x512 pixels, 4DPop builds the various icons needed to display in the strip, the settings or the About dialog.

-> ⑧  Put “-” to display a separator line
+> ⑧  Use “-” to display a separator line.
+In this case, the “method” attribute is ignored.

 # <a name="topic">Topic 4DPop</a>